SkidMarc25/yumepokeredX/README.md

 ## Credits

-This project owes a lot to existing works, and above all to the pret's [pokered](https://github.com/pret/pokered) disassemby project (without which my project wouldn't exist), but also:
+This project owes a lot to existing works, and above all to the pret's [pokered](https://github.com/pret/pokered) disassemby project (without which this wouldn't exist), but also:

 - [Shinpokered](https://github.com/jojobear13/shinpokered): playing as girl, experience bar, many many bug fixes,
 - [PureRGB](https://github.com/Vortyne/pureRGB): overworld HM use, ROM space management, repel reuse prompt, many other code snippets,